 "ProtectedContentText","Protected Content","Geschutzter Inhalt","Application","..."

-You can pass the CSV file to a professional translator and ask him/her to edit the values in the Translated Value column using a spreadsheet or plaintext editor of his/her choice.
+You can pass the CSV file to a professional translator and ask them to edit the values in the Translated Value column using a spreadsheet or plaintext editor of their choice.
 The Description column text helps to see the context in this instance.

 The Import... command provides you with the ability to import translations from the CSV file.
 This command replaces the default and translated values with values found in the specified CSV file.
 Rows with an invalid node path or property name are skipped.
 The CSV file encoding should be UTF-8.
 If the translator saved the CSV file in another encoding, you should convert it to UTF-8 before importing.